kkang7/CDSeq/CDSeq_011/README.txt

 P.P.S: I have compiled the c++ function on Windows machine. so there should be no problem with Windows users now.

+---------------- Possible running errors --------------
+1. If you receive the following error on your data:
+  Error using CDSeqGibbsSampler
+  GID and SID vectors should have same number of entries One possible reason is because the read count dataset is too big.
+To resolve this error, try to use the data-dilution strategy by dividing the dataset by a constant (say 100) and round to integer.